 Bonus Homemade Cookie Recipe: Chocolate Mint Candies Cookies

-Here’s a delicious cookie recipe from All Recipes that can help you celebrate National Homemade Cookie Day the right way!
+Try this cookie recipe from All Recipes to help you celebrate National Homemade Cookie Day the right way!

 - ¾ cup butter